skivvyjs/skivvy/README.md

 ...all without having to write a single line of code.

-## Why Skivvy?
+## What is Skivvy?

-Anybody who's spent a decent amount of time with Gulpfiles and Gruntfiles knows that they start off small, but soon spiral into an unmanageable mess.
-Skivvy brings order to this chaos by introducing a modular, package-based approach to managing and running tasks, eliminating the need for Gulpfiles/Gruntfiles/etc in the process.
-Here's how it works:
+Skivvy is **a task runner, not a build tool**.
+In other words, Skivvy provides a way to instantly launch your tasks with the correct configuration, but what you choose to do within the tasks themselves is completely up to you.

+You can write tasks that scaffold components, switch branches, bump version numbers, deploy builds, send emails… the sky's the limit.
+Under the hood, Skivvy tasks are [just plain functions](docs/guide/04-writing-tasks.md), so you're free to implement them however you like.
+This means that you can write your tasks using [Gulp](http://gulpjs.com/)/[Broccoli](https://github.com/broccolijs/broccoli)/[Yo](https://github.com/yeoman/yo)/etc, even mixing different build tools within the same project if that's what you feel like doing.
+No more vendor lock-in!

+### How does it work?

 - Off-the-shelf task packages can be installed alongside your project-specific tasks
 - All tasks are automagically accessible from the command-line, with no plumbing code needed
 - Tasks can be configured via the command-line tool, or by hand-editing JSON if preferred
 - Custom tasks can easily be packaged into modules and shared across multiple projects

+### The killer feature: task packages

-Skivvy's package-based methodology means that all the heavy lifting is handled by helper packages whose internals are completely isolated from the main application – kind of like [Docker](https://www.docker.com/), but for build systems.
-Task configuration is loaded automatically, so even a very elaborate task system should only need a small amount of simple code to link packages together – and even this is only necessary once your project reaches a sufficient level of complexity.
+Skivvy tasks can be organized into modules, or **packages**.
+This modular approach means that all the heavy lifting is handled by helper packages whose internals are completely isolated from the main application – kind of like [Docker](https://www.docker.com/), but for build systems.
+Packages are intended to be reused across many different projects, and range from generic utilities (e.g. [skivvy-create](https://github.com/timkendrick/skivvy-create) or [skivvy-browserify](https://github.com/timkendrick/skivvy-browserify)), to heavily opinionated build packs (e.g. a package to scaffold/test/build/deploy an HTML boilerplate app in your company's house style).

+Packages can easily be combined into other packages, allowing you to compose elaborate task systems with as little code as possible.
 Using a modular task system saves a huge amount of developer effort and ensures that your build setup won't sprawl out of control as a project grows over time.
-In short, Skivvy allows you to spend less time worrying about tooling, and more time coding.

-### What can I do with Skivvy?

-Skivvy is **a task runner, not a build tool**.
-In other words, Skivvy provides a way to instantly launch your tasks with the correct configuration, but what you choose to do within the tasks themselves is completely up to you.

-You can write tasks that scaffold components, switch branches, bump version numbers, deploy builds, send emails… the sky's the limit.
-Under the hood, Skivvy tasks are [just plain functions](docs/guide/04-writing-tasks.md), so you're free to implement them however you like.
-This means that you can write your tasks using [Gulp](http://gulpjs.com/)/[Broccoli](https://github.com/broccolijs/broccoli)/[Yo](https://github.com/yeoman/yo)/etc, even mixing different build tools within the same package if that's what you feel like doing.
-No more vendor lock-in!
+### How does Skivvy differ from Gulp/Grunt/etc?

+Anybody who's spent a decent amount of time with Gulpfiles and Gruntfiles knows that they start off small, but soon spiral into an unmanageable mess.
+Skivvy brings order to this chaos by eliminating the need for Gulpfiles/Gruntfiles/etc altogether.

+Within a Skivvy project, as soon as you install an off-the-shelf task package, all of its tasks are instantly accessible from the command-line, without you having to write any code whatsoever.
+Rather than having to write your configuration in JavaScript, tasks can be configured either via the command-line tool or by hand-editing a JSON configuration file.
+Task configuration is loaded automatically, so even a very intricate task system should only need a small amount of simple code to link packages together – and even this is only necessary once your project reaches a sufficient level of complexity.

 Skivvy is also easy to integrate into existing task runners via its [JavaScript API](docs/api.md), so even if you're not ready to fully switch over just yet, you can still reap the benefits of moving towards a more modular build system.